Innovation

 ReproUnion Biobank & Infertility Cohort

-The purpose of the ReproUnion Biobank and Infertility Cohort (RUBIC) is to identify the causes and underlying mechanisms of infertility and to improve reproductive outcomes for women and men.
+The ReproUnion Biobank and Infertility Cohort (RUBIC) was established to identify the causes and underlying mechanisms of infertility and to improve reproductive outcomes for women and men.

-RUBIC was established as a collaboration between ReproUnion’s Challenge 1, 2 and 4 as an add-on to the routine fertility management at Copenhagen University Hospital Departments in the Capital Region of Denmark and Reproductive Medicine Centre at Skåne University Hospital in Sweden.
-Over the next 5-8 years RUBIC will include 5000 couples equally distributed between Denmark and Sweden.
+The Biobank emergd as a collaboration between key ReproUnion PIs and as an add-on to the routine fertility management at Copenhagen University Hospital Departments in the Capital Region of Denmark and Reproductive Medicine Centre at Skåne University Hospital in Sweden.
+The aim is to include 5000 couples equally distributed between Denmark and Sweden.

-Following Mother’s and Father’s Day in 2021 the message about the unique research project spread across the media (Berlingske, Dagens Medicin, Svt, Life Science Sweden).
-At the same time Andrology published the article: RUBIC: A binational clinical foundation to study risk factors, life course, and treatment of infertility and infertility-related morbidity.
-The profile article explains how the biobank collects data and material to address three main questions:
+The first profile article was published in ‘Andrology’: RUBIC: A binational clinical foundation to study risk factors, life course, and treatment of infertility and infertility-related morbidity.
+The article explains how the biobank collects data and material to address three main questions:

 1. What are the risk factors and natural life courses of infertility, early embryonic loss, and adverse pregnancy outcomes?